 After creating the tunnel, the Connection Broker rewrites the address and port in the

 PORT command to point to the newly opened remote forwarding on the Secure Shell server and sends it to the FTP server.
 Now the FTP server will open a data channel to the address and port in the

 PORT command, effectively forwarding the data through the Secure Shell connection.
 The Connection Broker passes the incoming data to the original listener created by the FTP client.
-The net effect is that the data channel is secure the whole way except from Tectia client tools for z/OS to the FTP client.
+The net effect is that the data channel is secure the whole way except from Tectia Client to the FTP client.
 This sequence of events takes place automatically for every data channel.